What Is An Associate Degree?

 Associate degrees are undergraduate degrees that can be completed in two years and generally require students to complete 60 semester credit hours.
-They’re offered primarily through community colleges and technical schools but can also be found at some four-year colleges and universities.
-There are two general categories of associate degrees: Occupational and Transfer.
+They are primarily offered by junior or community colleges and vocational schools.
+Some four-year colleges and universities also offer associate degrees.

 Occupational Associate Degrees

 Occupational associate degrees are designed to help students acquire specific knowledge and skills in preparation for a particular career path.
-These degrees include the Associate of Applied Science (AAS), Associate of Applied Arts (AAA), Associate of Occupational Studies (AOS) and Associate of Applied Technology (AAT).
-See other abbreviations for associate degrees below.
+These associates degrees include the Associate of Applied Science (AAS), Associate of Applied Arts (AAA), Associate of Occupational Studies (AOS) and Associate of Applied Technology (AAT).

-As occupational degrees are intended to prepare students to enter the career field immediately following graduation they tend to be much more hands-on and skill based than transfer degrees.
-Notwithstanding, occupational degree program still have several general education requirements which include coursework in English, math, and communications.
-The credited earned via an occupational associate degree may still be applied toward a bachelor’s degree program at a four-year college.
+As occupational degrees are intended to prepare students to enter the career field immediately following graduation, they tend to be much more hands-on and skill-based than transfer degrees.
+Notwithstanding, occupational degree program still have several general education requirements, which include coursework in English, math, and communications.
+The associate credits earned via an occupational associate degree may still be applied toward a bachelor’s degree at a four-year college.